cjdbarlow/Part-One/neurotransmitters.md

 Gamma aminobutyric acid is the major inhibitory CNS neurotransmitter.
 GABA receptors have three subtypes:
 * GABA<sub>A</sub>
-Ionotropic receptor important for the action of many drugs.
+Inotropic receptor important for the action of many drugs.
     * Pentameric structure
         * 2 α
         Bind GABA.